A Bit About Me

 Rebecca L. Johnson

-I’ve been fortunate to work with scientists all over the world, from tropical oceans to Antarctica’s frozen interior, from active volcanic peaks to the deep ocean floor.
-Many of my books have grown out of these experiences.
+I’ve been fortunate to work with scientists in many different locations and environments, from tropical oceans to Antarctica’s frozen interior, from active volcanic peaks to the deep ocean floor.
+Many of my books have grown out of these incredible experiences.

 People often ask me if there was a book that influenced my decision to become a writer.
 Yes: Alice’s Adventures in Wonderland.
 Written by English author Lewis Carroll in 1865, it’s a unique and timeless novel I think everyone—young or not so young—should read.